johnmeade/sim-shim-js/README.md

   ```

   If you are using plain JS it's a bit messier, as there are several ways to do
-  the listening because of differing browser compatibility:
+  the listening depending on which browser is being used:
   ```js
   if (window.addEventListener) {
     window.addEventListener("load", yourCoolInitializer, false);